maxim2266/str/README.md

 object is freed before the assignment.

 `str str_move(str* const ps)`<br>
-Returns the source object value, also resetting the original object to `str_null`.
+Saves the given object to a temporary, resets the source object to `str_null`, and then returns the saved object.

 `void str_clear(str* const ps)`<br>
 Sets the target object to `str_null` after freeing any memory associated with the object.